15th November, 2022

 But the cold can be more than uncomfortable, especially for vulnerable people.
 According to the office for national statistics more people die in the winter than in the summer - being too cold can be deadly.

-Exposure to the cold can lead to shivering, reduced alertness, feeling unwell, and eventually, hypothermia which can be serious and even fatal.
+Exposure to the cold can lead to shivering, reduced alertness, feeling unwell, and eventually, hypothermia - which can be fatal if not treated quickly.

 Struggling with the cold?
-Here's 7 health tips for surviving winter work.
+Here are 7 health tips for surviving winter work.

 It's not just your health that can be affected by the cold.
 When the temperature decreases, the risk of accidents increases.
 Of course, there are other factors at play here.
 Wet and icy weather can increase slips.
 Shorter days can mean working in the dark.
 But the cold certainly has an impact that can't be ignored.

 When you're cold, you start to lose the ability to concentrate.
-Shivering and numbness in your hands and body can prevent you from carrying out tasks with accuracy.
-And, you're more likely to take shortcuts just so you can finish up and get out of the cold.
+Shivering and numbness in your hands and body can prevent you from carrying out your tasks with accuracy.
+You're probably also more likely to take shortcuts - just so you can finish up and get out of the cold!

 7.—(1) During working hours, the temperature in all workplaces inside buildings shall be reasonable.

 Temperatures in the indoor workplace are covered by the Workplace (Health, Safety and Welfare) Regulations.
 But it only covers temperatures inside buildings (so not much use for outdoor workers).
 And it only says the temperature must be 'reasonable'.
 What is a 'reasonable' temperature?

-While they are only guidelines, it certainly gives employers a benchmark as to what is reasonable, and what they should be looking to achieve.
-But all this just applies to work indoors.
+But this just applies to work indoors.
 What about those that work outside?
 They are the people who are most at risk from the cold, surely?